Intracerebral hemorrhage related to systemic gas embolism during hysteroscopy | Canada Hyperbarics Skip to main content

 What They Found

 A 49-year-old woman undergoing hysteroscopy developed a systemic gas embolism, confirmed by echocardiography showing bubbles in her heart and a rise in troponin levels.
 After surgery, she experienced right-sided weakness, and brain imaging revealed a left fronto-parietal hematoma.
-The authors concluded this hemorrhage was a transformation of an ischemic lesion caused by the gas embolism, suggesting caution with early anticoagulant therapy in such cases.
+The authors concluded this hemorrhage was a transformation of an ischaemic lesion caused by the gas embolism, suggesting caution with early anticoagulant therapy in such cases.

 Canadian Relevance